skhiggins/StataTools/README.md

 These packages can be downloaded directly through Stata using `ssc install <package_name>, replace`

-Note: `uniquevals` and `latexify` are not yet available directly through Stata.
+Note: `uniquevals` and `latexify` are not yet available directly through Stata and do not yet include help file documentation.

+## Example scripts

+- `event_study.do` is a self-contained do file that generates an event study difference-in-differences graph.